Swida-Alba/hemibrain-connectomes-analysis/README.md

 use this function to plot the 3D skeleton of the neuron clusters at different layers, you can also input a single layer to plot the skeleton of all the neurons in that layer.

+### Essential Notes

+When you are searching for olfactory Projection Neurons (PNs) or other neurons whose This text is <span style="color:yellow"> type or instance including "+"</span>, e.g. "VC3+_vPN", Please use bodyId in the functions.
+The type/instance including "+" cannot be recognized properly by neuprint-python API.

 ## Installation: For users who can prepare the python environments by themselves

 package requirements are in the setup.py (pandas should be 1.5.1)